jolantis/digitalocean-droplet-install-guide/readme.md

 ### Git hooks

-Make sure to login (either SSH or SFTP) with the correct `example` user when uploading the files, otherwise the file group/owner will be incorrect!
+Make sure to login (either SSH or SFTP) with the correct `mysite` user when uploading the files, otherwise the file group/owner will be incorrect!

-Upload to the `/usr/share/nginx/repo/example.git/hooks` folder of the bare git repository the `post-receive.bare.sample` file, located in the `/git/hooks` folder (make sure to enter the correct virtual host, etc.) and after uploading rename to `post-receive`.
+Upload to the `/usr/share/nginx/repo/mysite.git/hooks` folder of the bare git repository the `post-receive.bare.sample` file, located in the `/git/hooks` folder (make sure to enter the correct WWW_DIR and GIT_DIR paths) and after uploading rename to `post-receive`.

 Set permissions of the `post-receive` file to `775`.